Law Enforcement Grants

 - We can assist your funding goals by brainstorming about resources, networking and beyond.

 - State Administering Agencies (SAA): The state and local government JAG program supports initiatives that prevent and control crime, and improve the criminal justice system.
-JAG awards funds directly to state governments to be administered by state administering agencies (SAA).
+JAG awards funds directly to state governments to be managed by state administering agencies (SAA).
 Each SAA sets priorities and allocates available funds.

 - Grants.gov: The U.S. Department of Health and Human Services is the managing partner of this website; it's an excellent source of information to find and apply for government grants.